bestofjs/bestofjs/README.md

 Every time we find a new project (or anytime a user submit a new request), we add it to the database.

-Then everyday, an automatic task checks project data from Github, for every project stored and generates data consumed by the web application.
+Then everyday, an automatic task checks project data from GitHub, for every project stored and generates data consumed by the web application.
 This daily backend job is in an other repository: [bestofjs-batches](https://github.com/michaelrambeau/bestofjs-batches).

 The web application displays the total number of stars and their variation over the last days, weeks and months.